kihuni/ChatSphere/README.md

-# ChatMe: A Simple Real-Time Chat Application
+# CollabSphere: Smart Collaboration Platform

-ChatMe is a user-friendly chat application designed for seamless real-time communication.
-Users can create or join chat rooms and privately message friends or colleagues.
+A versatile, team-focused communication tool designed for efficient collaboration in both professional and casual environments.
+The platform offers features such as:

 ## Features
 - **User Authentication**: